DroidWorksStudio/mLauncher/.github/ISSUE_TEMPLATE/crash_report.md

 ---
 name: Crash report
 about: Create a report with a generated crash log attached (if possible) to help mLauncher improve
-title: ''
+title: "[Crash Report ]"
-labels: bug
+labels: Crash report
 assignees: ''

 ---